kct2020/goutpal-com-skeleventy/site/blog/welcome-to-goutpal-com/index.md

 ## New Gout Forum Trials

 I'm in the very early days of reviewing a replacement for the current <a href="https://goutpal.net/forums/">gout forums</a>.
 As part of my changing technical platform, I expect this new format to be more efficient.
 But the real test is how it helps you as a gout sufferer.
-So please call into <a href="{{ site.social_links.github }}discussions">GoutPal's Gout Discussions</a>.
+So please call into <a href="{{ site.social_links.GitHub }}discussions">GoutPal's Gout Discussions</a>.
 And let me know what you think.

 ## Your {{ site.name }}